-It was in a state of shock and disbelief that the ambulance took us to Sainte-Justine’s, where an impressive and reassuring medical team was waiting for us.
+Madeleine was born on July 26, 2010, at Sainte-Justine’s, by emergency caesarean.
+A major brain anomaly had been detected a few hours earlier at the St-Eustache hospital.
+I was in a state of shock and disbelief when the ambulance took us to Sainte-Justine’s where an impressive and reassuring medical team was waiting for us.

 We are all overwhelmed by the benefits of all this.
 It was a few days later that we learned about Kurling for Kids and Mr. Sears, who created this fantastic foundation that bought the laser and paid for the operation.

 We then realized the immense privilege Madeleine had to have this operation… one that saved her life!
 Our gratitude to Dr. Weil and the Kurling for Kids foundation will be eternal!